metal3d/docker-auto-dnsmasq/README.md

 There are several things I want to do, if you want to help, you're welcome:

-- [ ] Avoid reloading NetworkManager to refresh DNS entries, but how ?
-SIGNAL ?
+- [ ] Avoid reloading NetworkManager to refresh DNS entries, but how?
+SIGNAL?
-- [x] Journalctl is not showing my logs... why ?
+- [x] Journalctl is not showing my logs... why?
 - [ ] Check for docker events is not "sure", I probably missed good practices
 - [x] Wizzard to configure NetworkManager, docker and the service
 - [x] Find solution for systemd-resolved, I know that we can configure dnsmasq in parallel, so it's possible to adapt the script to configure dnsmasq outside NetworkManager, and to provide a good solution to configure dnsmasq with systemd-resolved - any help is appreciated